trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     ```
     <!--/codeinclude-->

-The response to this call contains the name and ID of your newly-created ecosystem; copy both of these down.
+The response to this call contains the name and ID of your newly-created ecosystem; copy either of these down.

 ### Configure SDK for Created Ecosystem